 - to teach children how to worship.

 - to be reflective and respectful of all religions of the schools' Faith community.

 We understand worship to be a special act or occasion whose purpose is to show reverence to God.

 Collective worship involves all members of the school coming together and participating in an assembly.
 We expect everyone to take an active part in the assembly.

 In line with the 1988 Education Reform Act, which states that collective worship should be ‘wholly or mainly of a broadly Christian character’, we base our collective worship on the teachings of Christ and traditions of the Christian Church.
 However, we conduct them in a manner that is sensitive to the individual faith and beliefs of all members of the school.
 Christian Themes are always linked to the major faith group of the school community, Islam.
 We are also sensitive to a very small minority of other faiths representative in school.

 While the majority of acts of worship in our school are Christian, we also hold collective worships that reflect other religious traditions that are represented in the school, wider and world community.

 Our pupils are extremely keen to help plan and deliver collective worship, deciding upon themes that are relevant to the community, faith or current issues.
 Music is also a cognitive part of collective worship.

-This half term we are reviewing each of our school faith values in collective worship and thinking about how they can guide us in life, not just at school but at home too.
+We begin this academic year learning about our biblical underpinning 'For with God, nothing shall be impossible' during collective worship.
+We will then review each of our school faith values and think about how they can guide us in life, not just at school but at home too.
 These are respect, kindness, honesty, friendship and perseverance.